 Of the 11 answer choices, the following showed changes worth noting.
-The data show a positive pattern of a decrease in the percentage of students passing out, engaging in unplanned sexual activity, and getting injured.
-Unfortunately, we see an increase in students reporting that they have been sexually taken advantage of while under the influence of alcohol.
+The data show a positive pattern of a decrease in percentage of students engaging in unplanned sexual activity, being taken advantage of sexually, missing classes, and requiring medical assistance.